PRS Phonics Course – Overview

 - Practice Reading & Speaking is the most comprehensive, simple to use reference work on graphemes that you’re likely to come across.
-This means that when listening to a child or adult read, you will always be able to find an appropriate further example of the spelling pattern the pupil is having difficulty with.
+This means that when listening to a child or adult read, finding further examples of the spelling pattern the pupil is having difficulty with, becomes easier.

 - The precision of the course allows dyslexic students to be taught in a clear way.